FusionBrainLab/Vision_GRPO/README.md

 ### Adapting GRPO for Vision Language Models

-Based on the great tutorial by Phill Schmidt \cite{}, we provided the modified version of the approach for training vision language models using the same reasoning approach.
+Based on the great tutorial [mini-R1](https://www.philschmid.de/mini-deepseek-r1) tutorial, we provided the modified version of the approach for training vision language models using the same reasoning approach.
 To adapt it for Vision Language Models, we need to:

 1. **Handle Multimodal Inputs**: Process both images and text in the same framework
 2. **Custom Reward Functions**: Create vision-specific rewards that evaluate how well the model identifies regions in images